brandur/sorg/content/drafts/live-reload.md

 Here we use a WebSocket's `onclose` callback to set a timeout that tries to reconnect after five seconds.
-`onclose` is called even in the event of a connection failure, so this code will continually try to connect until it's successful.
+`onclose` is called even in the event of a connection failure, so this code will continually try to reconnect until either its tab is closed, or it's successful.

 ``` js
 function connect() {